Yutaka Michiwaki

-Yutaka Michiwaki (道脇 豊, Michiwaki Yutaka) is a Japanese professional footballer who plays as a striker for S.K.
-Beveren on loan from J2 League club Roasso Kumamoto.
-The loan runs until the end of June, 2025.
+Yutaka Michiwaki (道脇 豊, Michiwaki Yutaka) is a Japanese professional footballer who plays as a striker for J2 League club Iwaki FC, on loan from Avispa Fukuoka.

 Club career

 In December 2022, Michiwaki became the youngest player to sign a professional contract with J2 League side Roasso Kumamoto, at the age of sixteen.
 On 19 February of the same year, he made his professional debut for the club, coming on as a substitute for Shohei Aihara in a 1–1 league draw with Tochigi SC.

 International career

 Michiwaki has represented Japan at under-16 and under-17 levels.

 In June 2023, he was included in the Japanese squad for the 2023 AFC U-17 Asian Cup in Thailand; he became one of the Samurai Blue's most notable players throughout the tournament, and scored the last goal in a 3–0 win over South Korea in the final, which allowed Japan to lift their fourth continental title.